adntaha/adntaha.github.io/_posts/2025-09-20-cd-player-kidnapping-saga.md

 There were also two plastic wheels on the other piece of plastic.
 It took us embarrassingly long to figure out that the rubber band was supposed to link between them, but we eventually did.
 However, issue #1, we did not have any rubber bands that fit the specs.
 By using a piece of tape that I wrapped around them, I figured out that we needed something with a 10cm circumference and a 1-1.5mm diameter.
 And unfortunately they don't have small specific rubber bands at a community bike repair station, I even went up to ask and the answer was still a no. :(

 So I got crafting.
-I tried shrinking a really close rubber band that we somehow found at the corner of a desk by melting it with a hot glue gun (it didn't work), using electrical tape (green in the image bellow), masking tape, even making one out of hot glue (this actually almost worked).
+I tried shrinking a really close rubber band that we somehow found at the corner of a desk by melting it with a hot glue gun (it didn't work), using electrical tape (green in the image below), masking tape, even making one out of hot glue (this actually almost worked).

 ![A lot of wires and circles made of electrical tape, masking tape, hot glue, some pieces of rubber band.
 It's not a very good looking desk, very disorganised, you're lucky that you have trouble seeing it, trust me.](/assets/images/cd-player-kidnapping-saga/new-rubber-band-attempts.png)